InZidiuZ/LegacyFuel/README.md

 ### About
-Started off as my first script, and for whatever reason, I decided to release the disguisting pile of shit.
+Started off as my first script, and for whatever reason, I decided to release the disgusting pile of shit.
 Felt bad after some time for leaving so many people with this horror of a script, so ended up spending a few hours rewriting it, so here you go. (:

 ### Installation
 1) Download the latest version in the "code" tab on GitHub.